 - Pro: 100% uptime guarantee

 Liquid Web has been in the hosting business since the 1990s.
 They focus on high-end hosting: cloud (VPS), dedicated, and managed WordPress hosting with advanced features.
 If you need high-performance hosting, Liquid Web is a good choice.

-Their response times have been better than it was this month.
-Over the last six months, Liquid Web had an average response time of 281 ms.
+Their response times have been slower than in previous months.
+Over the last six months, Liquid Web had an average response time of 361 ms.

 Beyond Speed and Stability

 It is certainly best to have super fast hosting that never goes down.
 But there’s more to hosting than this.

 - Support: we already talked about this, but it’s critical to select a host that can support you when something goes wrong.
 That doesn’t mean you have to have phone support.
 But it has to meet your needs.

 - SSD: solid-state drives (SSDs) have become important in web hosting because they are faster and more reliable than mechanical drives.
 Most of the shared hosting providers use SSDs.

 - CDN: a content delivery network will speed up your site no matter where your visitors come from.
 It’s usually at least a good idea to have a CDN for your website and if it is included with hosting, so much the better.